Ferrite: A Judgmental Embedding of Session Types in Rust: Ferrite -- A Judgmental Embedding of

-To represent a closed program, that is a program without any free variables, Ferrite defines a type alias \code{Session<A>} for \code{PartialSession<C, A>} that is restricted to an empty linear context:
+To represent a closed program, i.e. a program without free channel variables, we define a type alias \code{Session<A>} for \code{PartialSession<C, A>}, with \code{C} restricted to the empty context:

 A complete session type program in Ferrite is thus of type \code{Session<A>} and amounts to the $\sillr$ typing derivation proving that the program adheres to the defined protocol.

-As an illustration of how to program in Ferrite we use a ``hello world''-style session type program that receives a string value as input, prints it to the screen, and then terminates.
-On the left, we show the corresponding program in \SILLR, on the right in Ferrite.
-The session type offered is of \SILLR type $\code{String} \recvval \epsilon$, which translates into the Ferrite type \code{ReceiveValue<String, End>}.
+Below we show a ``hello world''-style program in Ferrite: